 Set Your Sights On A Godly Life*

-In the life that is now set before you, you will every day be face with choices between living for just that day or living in such a way that sets you on a course toward a destination.
+In the life that is now set before you, you will every day be faced with choices between living for just that day or living in such a way that sets you on a course toward a destination.
 Everything that you achieve will be the result of God’s grace and your own intentions.
 Those who are good at what they do do not wake up one morning with a desire, and that night go to bed as masters.
 Some devote their entire lives to a certain destination or goal they hope to achieve.
-For others the seemingly random circumstances of life determine their course.
+For others, the seemingly random circumstances of life determine their course.

 It is not my desire for you that you would accomplish great things, at least not as man considers great things.
-While I do indeed desire that you be productive members of society, able to provide for and raise a family, my hope, my deep prayer to God is that you would spend your lives serving and worshiping Him.
+While I do desire that you be productive members of society, able to provide for and raise a family, my hope, my deep prayer to God is that you would spend your lives serving and worshiping Him.
 But to do even that will require that you set your sights on that end.

 Know that this is not just your father speaking.
 I know these things from reading the scriptures.
 The writer of Hebrews says as much as he uses a metaphor of running a race to describe our lives.
 It says:

 …let us also lay aside every encumbrance and the sin which so easily entangles us, and let us run with endurance the race that is set before us, fixing our eyes on Jesus, the author and perfecter of faith, who for the joy set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.
 (Heb 12:1-2)

 This is an excellent picture of someone who is facing the road of life with a specific destination in sight.
 The fact that there are encumbrances is a given.
 It is not a highway but a path that will have twists, turns, snares, disappointments and challenges of all sorts.
 But the runner is not concerned with these things.
 His sights are set on something much better, just like his forerunner, who endured the cross, despised its shame, and then sat down at the right hand of the Father.